 In an attempt to improve our happiness, we buy the house, cars, and private school educations that are befitting of a doctor.
 Unfortunately, these things do not provide happiness – and often act more like water placed on a grease fire.
 We think it’ll help us, but it actually makes our problem worse!

 When we finish training we are supposed to be basking in the bright light at the end of the tunnel.
-Instead, we feel choked by the all consuming debt, inflated lifestyle, and decreasing job satisfaction.
+Instead, we feel choked by the all consuming student loan debt, inflated lifestyle, and decreasing job satisfaction.

 Once this vicious cycle starts, it is challenging to stop.